arehmandev/Molecule-ansible/README.md

 # Testing Ansible playbooks with Molecule

 ## The following is an example of:
-- Ansible roles being tested in a docker container
+- Ansible roles being tested in 2 docker containers (ubuntu + centos)
 - Ansible linting being run
 - Ansible idempotency test being run